Medical and GP Visit Card

 Medical Card

 The Health Services Executive (HSE) gives a medical card to people who are ordinarily resident in Ireland but can’t afford to pay for health services.
-With medical card you can get the following services free of charge:
+With a medical card, you can get the following services free of charge:

 • Your visits to a General Practitioner (family doctor)